utsmok/syntheca/.github/progress.md

 - `BaseClient` implements a `request` helper that raises `HTTPStatusError`; the retry predicate handles these errors and determines when to retry.
 We use `before_sleep_log` to tie `tenacity` logging into `loguru`.

 ---

+2025-11-19 - Started/Completed Step 4: Processing (initial core functions)

+Summary:
+- Added Polars-based processing modules in `src/syntheca/processing/`:
+	- `cleaning.py`: Implements `normalize_doi()` (lowercase, strip `https://doi.org/`, trim) and a light `clean_publications()` used in pipeline tests.
+	- `matching.py`: Implements `calculate_fuzzy_match()` using `Levenshtein.ratio` called via `pl.struct(...).map_elements(...)` to remain vectorized.
+	- `enrichment.py`: Implements `enrich_authors_with_faculties()` which loads `faculties.json` from `settings` and creates boolean faculty columns when affiliation names match.
+	- `merging.py`: Implements `merge_datasets()` which normalizes DOIs in both frames using `normalize_doi()` and joins on `_norm_doi`.

+Tests:
+- `tests/test_processing_cleaning.py` verifies DOI normalization and year parsing.
+- `tests/test_processing_matching.py` verifies fuzzy matching for exact and partial matches.
+- `tests/test_processing_enrichment.py` verifies faculty boolean columns are added from `faculties.json`.
+- `tests/test_processing_merging.py` verifies DOIs are normalized and used for the join.

+Notes:
+- `calculate_fuzzy_match` uses `Levenshtein.ratio` (dependency in `pyproject.toml`) and `map_elements` — this keeps the computation row-level while remaining expressional.
+- `enrich_authors_with_faculties` intentionally expects the column `affiliation_names_pure` and is defensive — it returns the original DataFrame if the column is missing.
+- This completes an initial surface area of Step 4; next we'll implement deeper matching / enrichment flows and robust deduplication.
+ - Implemented `resolve_missing_ids()` in `src/syntheca/processing/matching.py`.
+This async helper uses the `OpenAlexClient.get_works_by_title` API to fetch candidate matches and selects the best match using `Levenshtein.ratio`.
+It prefers results where the OpenAlex candidate lists UT as a corresponding institution by adding a small score boost.
+Successful matches populate the `id` and `doi` columns where missing.
+ - Implemented `deduplicate()` in `src/syntheca/processing/merging.py`.
+Strategy:
+	 - Normalize DOIs and drop duplicate DOI rows while preserving the first occurrence.
+	 - For rows without DOIs, deduplicate by a normalized title (lowercased and trimmed).
+This mirrors the notebook's dedup strategy and can be extended later.
+ - Added tests: `tests/test_processing_advanced.py` covers `resolve_missing_ids` (mocking OpenAlex results) and `deduplicate`.

+Notes:
+- `resolve_missing_ids` is conservative: only matches that exceed a default `threshold=0.9` are used.
+The function also provides a small boost for UT-affiliated OpenAlex works to help resolve ambiguous titles.
+- `deduplicate` is intentionally simple and returns a stable, deterministic subset.
+Later versions can implement more complex title-similarity or ID heuristics.